John Berchmans: Recognition

 The Belgium Post Authority issued a philatelic stamp in 1965 featuring John Berchmans pictured alongside his parental home in Diest.

 The St. John Berchmans Sanctuary Society is an organization for altar servers that continues to have chapters at many parishes.

 San Antonio, Texas, became home to several Belgian farmers who arrived in the late 1800s and established truck farms on the southwest edge of the city and brought their crops to the city markets for sale.
 Other Belgians followed in the 1890s and also established farms in the area.
 The community founded a school in a one-room structure that also served as a chapel when the priest from Sacred Heart Parish visited.
 The chapel became known as St. John Berchmans and was the Belgian national parish until 1947, and was Flemish-speaking.
 The parish moved in 1948, and the former structure became home to the Belgian-American Club of Texas.

 In 1902, Bishop Anthony Durier requested that the Jesuits establish a second parish in Shreveport.
 They named the parish in honor of the saint because of the miracle experienced by Mary Wilson in nearby Grand Coteau, Louisiana.
 On 16 June 1986, Pope John Paul II established the Diocese of Shreveport and St. John Berchmans Church became the Cathedral.

+One of the famous catholic instituitions in the name of the saint is SB College Changanassery, Kerala in India founded by Venerable Mar Thomas Kurialacherry in 1922 on the cornerstone laid by the French Jesuit priest, Mar Charles Lavigne who had the wish to provide higher education for the commoners in Travancore region of Kerala.
+Mar Charles Lavigne, with the help of clergies and Holy See of Catholic Church, started reforming the primary education by building one of its first English High School, in the early 1890s in Kerala, dedicating it to the saint of students, youths and altar boys, St. John Berchmans, SB English High School Changanasserry, Kerala in India.
+Even though started for seminarians, very soon it opened its gates to commoners Today the college is a premier and is one of the few reputed Catholic Institutions in the country.
+The college is the only college in India that has produced three alumni who are Cardinals in the Catholic Church, the senior most church official below the rank of Pope.

 The following is partial list of schools and churches named in honor of the saint: